Dennis the Menace and Gnasher (2009 TV series): Changes

-A number of changes have been made to the original format compared to the comics and previous television series.
-As well as being updated and modernised, Dennis lost his catapult and peashooter and no longer deliberately causes trouble., In addition, Walter, Dennis's main rival, was made more masculine, removing elements like his pink-coloured pyjamas, a small poodle, effeminate voice and his friends being mainly girls.
+A number of changes were made to the original format compared to the comics and previous television series.
+As well as being updated and modernised, Dennis lost his catapult and peashooter and no longer deliberately causes trouble.
+In addition, Walter, Dennis's main rival, was made more masculine, removing elements like his pink-coloured pyjamas, a small poodle, effeminate voice and his friends being mainly girls.
 There were fears that Dennis could be seen as homophobic or at the least bullying Walter about his effeminacy.
 A Telegraph article claimed that the show had been toned down for reasons of "political correctness".
 However the producers have stated that "Dennis will not lose his sense of fun."

 Cartoonist Lew Stringer has refuted on his blog the political correctness claims made by some areas of the media, especially the reports that Dennis will no longer use catapults and Gnasher will no longer bite people.
 Describing these claims as "another 'political correctness gone mad' myth embellished by the media", he has posted videos showing that the show has not been softened up to the extent that the media has reported.
 Despite, or possibly because, of these changes, the show was received positively by the mainstream audience and a small number of professional critics, and the show was a ratings winner on the CBBC Channel at launch.

 For the production of Series 2, it was decided that the series would change yet again.
-'The Menace' returned to the title 'Dennis the Menace and Gnasher' and his personality changed slightly in tribute to the classic comics.
+"The Menace" returned to the title "Dennis the Menace and Gnasher", and his personality changed slightly in tribute to the classic comics.
+Dennis also retained his catapult and peashooter and uses them directly.
 The designs of Dennis' parents also changed to match up to the weekly Beano comic.
-The style of animation was also adjusted.
-Pie Face and Walter's voice actors have also been changed.
-He also got his catapult and peashooter back and uses them directly at them.
+The series was produced in Flash animation instead of traditional animation.
+Voices were recorded at Tamborine Productions and provided by Chris Johnson, Natif Ahmed, Morwenna Banks and Rasmus Hardiker.
+Sophie Aldred stated that she was replaced with Johnson for the role of Dennis because the BBC wanted Dennis to have an older-sounding voice to attract an older audience.